-When you’re working towards a goal
+When you’re working towards a short-term goal

 When you’ve got no savings Yet

-Rather than trying to grow your small pot quickly in this way, you should try and save more first and give yourself a bit more security in the long-term.
+Rather than trying to grow your small pot quickly in this way, you should try and save more first and give yourself a bit more security first.

 If you want to access your money quickly

 Saving in a savings account will allow you fast access to your money when you need it.
 For this reason, if you’re pursuing short-term goals you should always choose this route.

 Here are some things that you also need to consider if you’re ready to take that step…

 Want to know more about saving or investing?
 Try these articles next!